layrjs/layr/packages/component-express-middleware/README.md

-# @liaison/component-koa-middleware
+# @layr/component-koa-middleware

-A Koa middleware for your Liaison components.
+A Koa middleware for your Layr components.

 ## Installation

 ```
-npm install @liaison/component-koa-middleware
+npm install @layr/component-koa-middleware
 ```

 ## License